-Since I’m going away for nearly a month, I’ll keep up with my pen-palling while in Hawai’i (so those who write to me can expect letters with a postmark from the Volcano post office!).
-At the same time, I wanted to get a head start on my holiday snail mail packages before my trip, as craft stores aren’t exactly commonplace when you’re living 4,000 feet above sea level and an hour away from major retailers.
-I think this juxtaposition of wintry papers and tropical ocean stickers will perfectly capture that Christmas-in-the-Pacific feeling!
+Since I’m going away for nearly a month for Christmas this year, I wanted to get a head start on my holiday snail mail packages before my trip.
+I think this juxtaposition of wintry papers and cheerful ocean stickers will perfectly capture that Christmas-by-the-Pacific feeling!

 Here’s a sneak peek at my holiday envelopes, made from a pack of themed cardstock jazzed up with glitter wash tape!
 I’m hoping that these will be strong enough to hold the various flat gifts I’ll send out to several lovely people over the next few weeks.